wavefrontHQ/docs/pages/doc/service_accounts.md

 summary: Create and manage service accounts.
 ---

+A service account can be used to automate management of objects like dashboard, alerts, etc.

-A service account is for services that use the Wavefront API to perform certain tasks.
+* A service account uses a **token** to authenticate.
-* A service account use a **token** to authenticate.
+* A service account must have **permissions** to perform tasks.
+For dashboards and alerts, the service account must also have access.
-* Service accounts do not get any **individual permission** by default
+* By default, service accounts do not get any **individual permission** by default
   - Each account is automatically added to the **Everyone**  group and inherits the Everyone group permissions (if any)
   - Service account can be added to any group to get that groups permissions.
 * A service account can't perform the **UI operations** that user accounts can [perform by default](user_accounts.html#what-can-a-new-user-do).
+Service Accounts can be used to automate management of objects like Dashboard, Alerts, etc. If a user wants to automate the process of managing certain objects then they can assign Dashboard management permission or Alert management permission to a Service Account and add it to the ACL for the objects that the user wants to manage automatically through a Service Account

 ## Service Accounts Basics

 If you build a service or tool that manages proxies or ingests data, then that tool must authenticate to the Wavefront API.
 Service accounts support this type of authentication.

 1. Create a service account from the Wavefront UI.

+   **Note**: The service account name must be unique.
 2. Give the account the permissions it needs.
 2. Configure your tool to pass the service account credentials (API token) to the Wavefront API.

    The tool authenticates seamlessly to the API without embedding any secret keys or user credentials in your instance, image, or application code.

 Service accounts can perform get, modify, and delete tasks **only** if they have the necessary permissions.
 You can disable a service account if you temporarily don't need it, or delete it permanently.

 ## Create a Service Account